An hour’s drive south of Salzburg Airport, St Martin is a small hamlet belonging to the town of St Michael in the Lungau holiday region of Austria.

 It’s a real Austrian town.
 A working town where timber and farming are just as important as skiing to the locals.
 There’s nothing false or contrived…people wear lederhosen because they’re comfortable, hard-wearing and don’t need too much washing!

-Of course, tourism is very important to the town and region, but there is no ‘quick buck’ mentality here, resulting in a rich, cultural experience for you whether visiting in Summer or Winter!
+Of course, tourism is very important to the town and region, which is why Lungau holidays involve fantastic activities, memories and adventures.
+You can also be sure that there is no ‘quick buck’ mentality though, resulting in a rich, cultural experience for you whether visiting in Summer or Winter.
+The locals wnat to share their way of life with you, not rip you off by charging high prices for food, ski passes and other items you might need.

 The Chalets themselves are beneath Speiereck – our local mountain and the highest ski-able peak in the region.
 We are just 2 minutes walk from the local inn and just 5-minutes from the main ski lift.